-The information above is repeated for the number of cells that failed.
+The information described in table 9.3.14-1 is repeated for the number of cells that failed.

 To each cell in the list the information elements Cause and, as an implementation option, Diagnostic are associated.
 These are related to the particular referenced cell in the list.